shubhu111/Medical_Insurance_Cost_Prediction_ML_Project/README.md

    - The models were evaluated on the test set, with the Random Forest Regressor demonstrating superior performance.

 4. **Model Evaluation**
-   - Evaluated model performance using metrics such as R² score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
    - The Random Forest model showed better results in terms of accuracy and handling of feature importance.

 5. **Model Persistence**